AGACNP Scope of Practice

 For applicants who are not board-certified nurse practitioners, the plan of study varies based on the degree/certification upon entry.

-Please reach out to Dr. Bott at kristin.bott@uconn.edu to further discuss the post-graduate certificate program.
+Please reach out to Dr. Bott at kristin.bott@uconn.edu to discuss any of our AGACNP credential options.